Leonlit/My-Little-Reminder/README.md

 # My-Little-Reminder
-A simple task reminder using electronjs, sqlite3, node-scheduler, node-notifier.
+A simple task reminder using [electronjs](https://www.npmjs.com/package/electron), [sqlite3](https://www.npmjs.com/package/sqlite3), [node-scheduler](https://www.npmjs.com/package/node-schedule), and [node-notifier](https://www.npmjs.com/package/node-notifier).
 The application can be downloaded and used as an regular desktop app.

 User will be able to use it as a simple reminder app.
 The app can be minimized or hide (something similar to telegram on desktop).
 When, the time is up for a reminder, a notification will be fired and a pop-up will appear on user screen (given they didn't disable the notification on their machine).